alexfr98/DissertationUnityProject---Sensory-Process-for-an-AI-agent/README.md

   5. Run the project.
 Now you will be able to move your agent using 'w','a','s','d' and rotate it using 'i','l','k','j'.

 If you want to train the agent:
-  1. Download the PyCharm project placed in my profile.
+  1. Download the PyCharm project placed in my profile: https://github.com/alexfr98/PythonProject---Sensory-Process-for-an-AI-agent-
   2. While Unity Project is running and the agent is placed in position (0,0,0), execute the Python code.